MikeSusutZZ/PitStop/README.md

 ## Strategy
 If a driver would get to a position ahead of the car in front of them, they need to attempt an overtake.
 Depending on the Overtaking and Defending skills of the drivers involved, this could be a challenge.
-A failed overtake will force the car behind slow their pace to match the distance of the driver ahead.
+A failed overtake will force the car behind to slow their pace to match the distance of the driver ahead.
 So if you have a faster car, make sure you don't waste time behind defensive slow ones.
 Open air is best.